eliheuer/orbitron/FONTBAKERY-REPORT.md

 * :bread: **PASS** MS-FonVal: The subtable internal format appears valid DETAILS: PlatID = 0, EncID = 3, Fmt = 4
 * :bread: **PASS** MS-FonVal: The subtable internal format appears valid DETAILS: PlatID = 3, EncID = 1, Fmt = 4
 * :bread: **PASS** MS-FonVal: Character code U+20AC, the euro character, is mapped for cmap 3,1
-* :bread: **PASS** MS-FonVal: No characters are mapped in the Unicode Private Use area
 * :bread: **PASS** MS-FonVal: All non mac subtables have a language field of zero
 * :bread: **PASS** MS-FonVal: The length of the cvt table is an even number of bytes
 * :bread: **PASS** MS-FonVal: The version number is valid DETAILS: version = 1